Troubleshooting

 Problem: The telescope is way out of focus, probably at the setting for visual observing.

-6) The boxes in the CCD Setup menu should read "Apogee 1", "No Guider", and "No Filter".
+7) The boxes in the CCD Setup menu should read "Apogee 1", "No Guider", and "No Filter" (if you are useing the filter wheel, the bottom box should read "DFM FW-82").

 If they don't, select them from the menus next to the box.
 You should then check that the CCD is properly formated by clicking the CCD button just to its right.
 It should have:

 The filterwheel is disabled if "No Filter" is selected (the standard operating mode for RR Lyrae photometry).
-We may use the filterwheel in ASTR 309, so at those times, you should select "DFM FW-82"from the menu.
+We may use the filterwheel for some programs, so at those times, you should select "DFM FW-82"from the menu.
 Clicking the Filter button will allow you to update the map between filter position and filter name (eg, slot #1 = U, etc) -- please don't touch this (we will get confused about which filter is in which slot!).

 1) The PC is shutdown.